Fred Trueman: Television, journalism and other media work

 In the 1970s Trueman presented the Yorkshire Television ITV programme Indoor League, which was broadcast at 5.15 pm on a Thursday evening, after the children's programmes.
 This show had a notably Northern, working class focus, and featured pub games such as darts, bar billiards, shove ha'penny, skittles and arm-wrestling.
 Trueman anchored the programme with a pint of bitter and his pipe to hand, and signed off each week with his catchphrase, "Ah'll sithee" (Yorkshire dialect for "I'll be seeing you").

 He made guest appearances in many British television programmes of the 1970s.
 He played himself in an episode of Two in Clover (series 2, episode 6), where he appeared alongside Sid James and Victor Spinetti.
 Another notable appearance was as Earnest Egan in the Dad's Army episode "The Test" (series 4, episode 10), which centred on a cricket match.
 Trueman's character bowled one ball and then retired with a shoulder injury.

 He was the subject of This Is Your Life on 5 December 1979.
 He wrote a column in the Sunday People newspaper for 43 years to provide coverage of cricket and rugby league.
 Soon after his retirement from cricket, he tried his hand at being a stand-up comedian but found after-dinner speaking to be a more congenial and lucrative occupation.

+Along with fellow cricketing broadcaster Henry Blofeld, Trueman played a fictionalised version of himself in the Tertiary Phase of The Hitchhiker's Guide to the Galaxy radio programme.